 When Adam and Eve disobeyed and sinned against God, the Lord God made garments of skin from an animal to cover Adam and Eve from shame brought about by sin (Genesis 3:7).
 These “garments of skin” came from an animal that died and shed blood on behalf of the couple.

 Eventually, Moses documented this law (Leviticus 1).
 The Israelites were required to sacrifice yearly an animal that is male and without defect (verse 3) to cover their sins.

 However, the blood of bulls and goats are not able to provide perfect cleansing for sinners; animals’ blood could not perfectly wash away humanity’s sticky sins!
-These drops of blood only cover our sinful stains; a perfect, powerful blood is needed to wash it all away.
-Imagine a white cloth with a lot of mess, animals only cover the table with another clothing; while a better, powerful blood will wash it all off.
+These drops of blood only cover our sinful stains; perfect, powerful blood is needed to wash it all away.
+Imagine a white cloth with a lot of mess, animals only cover the table with other clothing; while a better, powerful blood will wash it all off.

 Jesus died because ONLY HIS sacrifice is satisfactory

 If these animals, though perfect and without defect, are not able to completely blot out our unrighteousness, then no man on earth, an imperfect, defective being, is able to buy God’s salvation.
 All men have sinned against God, thus we’re all imperfect (Romans 3:23).
 And if we are all imperfect, none of us can suffice the salvation requirements of a perfect God; ONLY HE CAN.
 AND.
 HE.
 DID.
 Jesus’ sacrifice satisfactorily met God’s righteous standard that Hebrews 10 said: